Each helicopter has two independent light systems, both operated by the control-holding cockpit seat.Documentation Index

 Navigation Lights

-Standard aviation navigation lights for visibility and orientation.
+Standard aviation navigation lights for visibility and orientation.- Toggled with the

 - Port light — red, left side